isalva2/CIM_UrbanScanner/README.md

 ## Implementation Details

-The input to the model is comprised of a training set $T_D$ and collocation trainin set $T_f$.
+The input to the model is comprised of a training set $T_D$ and collocation training set $T_f$.
 For $T_D$, the variables, their descriptions, and requisite data sources are summarized in the table below:

 | Variable | Unit | Description | Source |
 |-|-|-|-|